iamdtang/ember-cli-xml-transform/README.md

 ## Usage

-Imagine we have a model called `configuration` with a property `body`.
-The server returns a string of XML and expects a string of XML to be sent across.
-In your app, you want this converted to an `XMLDocument` object.
+Imagine you have a model called `configuration` with a property `body`.
+The server returns a string of XML and expects a string of XML to be sent back.
+In the browser, you want to manipulate this XML using the standard DOM API.
 Simply use `DS.attr('xml')` as follows:

 ```js
 // app/models/configuration